Consider the following at the outset of your research:

 For more on the role of names in research, click here.

 The popularity of a name and its variants in a given geographic area can be gleaned from a surname distribution study.
-You might start with Charles Bardsley’s dictionary of English and Welsh surnames on line.
-(Although this is a subscription site, you have free access to it when searching at the FHL or using the computers of the Family History section at BYU.)
+You might start with Charles Bardsley's dictionary of English and Welsh surnames online at Ancestry.com (Although this is a subscription site, you have free access to it when searching at the FHL, using the computers of the Family History section at BYU, or through a Family Search account using Partner Access).
 Bardsley gives the number of a surname in a given county based on A Return of Owners of Land published in 1873.
 Such will be identified at the end of the surname information by the initials MDB followed by the name of the county in parenthesis and then the number.

 Of more specific help are the volumes of the English Surname Series sponsored by the University of Leicester.
 So far seven volumes have appeared for Yorkshire, West Riding; Norfolk & Suffolk; Oxfordshire; Lancashire; Sussex; Devon; and Leicestershire & Rutland.
 The FHL does not currently have volume 6 for Devon.
 The other volumes will be found under 942 B4e.
 BYU has all of the volumes under CS 2509 but the last part of the call number differs as follows: .D48 P67 1995 for Devon, .L3 M34 1981 for Lancashire, .L45 P67 1998 for Leicestershire, .N6 M29 for Norfolk, .O93 M38 1977 for Oxfordshire, .S96 M255x 1988 for Sussex, and .Y67 R4 for the West Riding of Yorkshire.